lborwell/compileop/README.md

 To run the scripts, simply execute *./run.sh*.
 Progress while running the tests is sent to *stdout*, while results are written to *results.csv*.

+Submitted 19/11/2013 as coursework to the University of St Andrews.